 Whereas, with automated testing, the ability to handle extra complex scripts is very developed and advanced.
 This allows low-risk factors with a smaller number of false reports.

 This is not something doable.
 Though, yes it can happen eventually if we automate everything.
 But, if you need good results, you will need to practice both manual and automated testing.

 Manual testing levers complex test illustrations, whereas automated testing controls simpler, more recurring tests.
 Consequently, manual testing is still worthy.
 But intermixing automated testing ensures that your manual tests turn out to be more efficient.

 How To Achieve Continuous Testing With Test Automation?

-Continuous testing is a development of test automation to expand and enhance the testing framework, and also that testing happens incessantly.
+Continuous testing is a development of test automation.
+And mainly to expand and enhance the testing framework.
+Along with this, the main purpose is to let testing happens continuously likewise.
 In an Agile system, continuous testing helps to protect your brand’s status with timely delivery and a better user experience.

 - Quicker feedback

 - Rapid release improvement

 Test With QATrail